romainbourre/php_portfolio_subject/README.md

 #### Install

-To install different package needed, you can use :
+To install the various required packages, you must use :

 ```bash
 make install